-Government or company initiatives are to be welcomed, but motivation must always come from the people themselves.
+Government or company initiatives are to be welcomed, but the motivation must always come from the people themselves.
 Do you want to keep learning all your life?
-Endless further training and retraining is feasible, provided it is founded on personal motivation.
+Endless further training and retraining are feasible, provided it is founded on personal motivation.
 It should not become an end in itself.
 All the more because some developments cannot be predicted in advance.
 It should be more feasible and more sensible when people take themselves as a starting point to determine what added value they have for the labor market.
-Training then stems from your own motivation, interest, qualities and action plan.
+Training then stems from your own motivation, interest, qualities, and action plan.
 From there you can continue to deliver added value.

 It is for certain that the motivation should also be driven by the organizations in which you work, stresses a work and organizational psychologist.
 It is very important that people have confidence in the reasons for having to learn something new again.
-In larger organizations you see that people are tired of change after the umpteenth reorganization, which is always accompanied by learning new things and working differently.
+In larger organizations, you see that people are tired of change after the umpteenth reorganization, which is always accompanied by learning new things and working differently.
 Meaning is becoming increasingly important.
 So it is crucial that people are well explained why learning something new is a good idea, for the organization and for themselves.
 It would be good for leaders to take the time to talk about this with their people and help them see what the potential positive and meaningful side could be.

 Not every company

-Often, however, the environment is unable to provide the right learning environment, technique, or methods, says an expert, who specializes in sustainable employability.
+Often, however, the environment is unable to provide the right learning environment, technique, or methods says an expert, who specializes in sustainable employability.
 As a result, some target groups have less opportunity to learn than others.
 And that is a missed opportunity, as experienced from various studies from different countries.
 They showed that if people make use of development practices in the work environment, this is associated with higher employability.
-So more chance to be able to continue to participate in the labor market.
+So more chances to be able to continue to participate in the labor market.
 So much better for employers as well.

 The way to Change

 In order to remain flexible in the labor market, the mindset is especially decisive in addition to learning skills.
 People sometimes have to flip a switch to remain open to changes.
-This requires intrinsic motivation, being given the opportunity to learn and gaining the right knowledge and skills.
+This requires intrinsic motivation, being given the opportunity to learn, and gaining the right knowledge and skills.
 These three factors largely determine the success of the change.

 Forced education is therefore mostly a waste of money.
 You can only determine which re-training / further training is relevant if you have made a targeted analysis of who you are, what you want and can do, and what options and opportunities there are for you in the labor market in the longer term.
-With that knowledge you are in control and you can weigh all the possibilities that arise along your path.
+With that knowledge, you are in control and you can weigh all the possibilities that arise along your path.
 You are therefore able to sell your added value to a company.
 Based on what motivates you, you can set a goal and always take new actions, even when things around you change.
 It is noticed in coaching practice that people really trust this and take their steps consciously.

 Although we are naturally adaptive beings, able to adapt to many circumstances, one human is obviously not the other.
 The basic differences contribute to our learning ability.
 For example, to what extent are you naturally open to new experiences, and how careful and conscientious are you.
 What also plays a role is to what extent you are convinced that you can learn new things.
 People who score high on neuroticism are more likely to suffer from performance anxiety, which has a limiting effect on the idea of constantly having to learn and apply new things.
 In this light we also know the difference in psychology between a growth mindset – I can learn new things and develop myself – and a fixed mindset – what I can do, my talents and abilities, is fixed; there is no point in trying to develop that.

 From psychological research and studies into self-management at work, it can be confirmed that the right mindset is very important for continuing to learn.
-In order to properly use your skills and talents, you need to take – and be given – the time to reflect on their own behavior.
-Self-reflection, resilience and adaptability ideally lead to self-efficacy.
-Only then will you have control over your career, your learning and your development.
+In order to properly use your skills and talents, you need to take – and be given – the time to reflect on your own behavior.
+Self-reflection, resilience, and adaptability ideally lead to self-efficacy.
+Only then will you have control over your career, your learning, and your development.
 As people get older, you see that this effectiveness decreases in some groups.
 The great thing is that there are all kinds of accessible instruments that measure whether you are in control of your own behavior and whether you can implement a plan.

 You stay flexible on the basis of questions you regularly ask yourself.
 What changes do I see, what is the impact?
 Am I on track?
 The latter implicitly means that you know your own purpose.
 Should I move?
 What options do I have?
 What can I do now?